What's the issue?

 - Effective enforcement and consolidation of existing dog control legislation;

-- Commissioning additional research and establishing a centralised dog biting incident database; and
+- Commissioning additional research and establishing a centralised dog biting incident database to allow for more effective data recording; and

 - Promoting safe dog-human interactions and responsible ownership through education and campaign programmes.